awsdocs/aws-iot-docs/developerguide/config-and-test-rules.md

 ## Create a Rule<a name="create-rule"></a>

- rules consist of a topic filter, rule action, and, in most cases, IAM role\.
+AWS IoT Core rules consist of a topic filter, rule action, and, in most cases, IAM role\.
 Messages published on topics that match the topic filter trigger the rule\.
 The rule action defines which action to take when the rule is triggered\.
 The IAM role contains one or more IAM policies that determine which AWS services the rule can access\.
 You can create multiple rules that listen on a single topic\.
 Likewise, you can create a single rule that is triggered by multiple topics\.
-The rules engine continuously processes messages published on topics that match the topic filters defined in the rules\.
+The AWS IoT Core rules engine continuously processes messages published on topics that match the topic filters defined in the rules\.

 In this example, you create a rule that uses Amazon SNS to send an SMS notification to a cell phone number\.